Your super has tax concessions that are designed to help you save for retirement, so there are rules for when you can access it.

 After 30 June 1964

-Your super may be accessed before you reach preservation age if:
+Your super may be accessed before you reach Commonwealth preservation age if:

 If you have questions about your eligibility to access super early, please contact your Member Services Centre on 13 43 72.

 There are various rules in relation to tax and accessing your super, depending on your age, how your benefit is paid and whether you have a taxed (GESB Super) or untaxed (West State Super and Gold State Super) fund.
-For more information, refer to the Tax and super fact sheet.
+For more information, refer to the Tax and super brochure.

 How do you want to receive your super?